 4. What is my gift to human-kind?

-Applying the healing process of a Restorative Circle of Reconciliation within the correctional world of incarceration, Curt uses Art, Theatre, and the works of William Shakespeare, to immerse inmate offenders in the transformational journey of exploring who they were when they committed their crimes, to who they are in the present moment, to who they wish to become.
+Applying the healing process of a Restorative Circle of Reconciliation within the correctional world of incarceration, Curt uses Art, Theatre, the works of William Shakespeare, and Original Writing to immerse inmate offenders in the transformational journey of exploring who they were when they committed their crimes, to who they are in the present moment, to who they wish to become.
 Through this healing process of self-examination, inmate offenders evolve into agents of change not only for themselves but also as leaders within the communities they inhabit while incarcerated, as well as future communities they will inhabit upon their release from prison.